Aadeshkale/gcp-security/readme.md

-# This is the set of python3 scripts used to perform some checks GCP Project Resources to improve security
+# This is the set of python3 scripts used to perform some checks on GCP Project Resources to improve security
 -------------

 This script is worked for individual GCP project not on organization or folder level